 What is Fiber, Anyway?

 Fiber is a type of carbohydrate, but unlike other carbs that your body converts into energy, fiber isn’t digested when it enters the upper digestive tract.
-Instead, it makes its way into lower digestive tract or colon where some sub-types of fiber are ingested by bacteria.
+Instead, it makes its way into the lower digestive tract or colon where some sub-types of fiber are ingested by bacteria.
 When bacteria take in fiber, they can ferment certain types and form by-products.
 Some of these by-products appear to have health benefits.

 For example, bacteria in the lower digestive tract convert a type of fiber called resistant starch into short-chain fatty acids.
 An example of a short-chain fatty acid is butyric acid.
 Butyric acid helps keep the lining of the colon healthy by reducing inflammation.
 In turn, this reduction in inflammation may, in turn, lower the risk of colon cancer, although more research is needed in humans.
 Foods high in resistant starch include legumes, uncooked potato starch, cooked & cooled potatoes, unripe bananas, cooked and cooled rice, and hi-maize flour.